dvdfl/ToDo-List-RN-App/README.md

 # Overview

-This is a basic To-Dos list App which where a list of items can be stored.
+This is a basic To-Dos list App where a list of To-Do items can be stored.

-This ToDo list App will allow users to quickly create a list of To-Do items stored locally in their device
+This ToDo list App will allow users to quickly create a list of To-Do items stored locally in the same device.

 [Software Demo Video](https://zoom.us/clips/share/GODdjI_m74LtTx2K0ssXdbecJS9xBwHRqIui7E46tOcXgWZynMa8uDFEVGY4hucxE-1Gj1S3nGhrylyRsQjngNRk.ur9MnQnzB3wFNQL1)